Connect with others who understand.

 Some members of MyMSTeam have described having Bell’s palsy.
 “I was diagnosed 35 years ago, and it started with Bell's palsy,” one member said.
 Another wrote about developing Bell’s palsy with seemingly stable MS: “I just got my MRI back, and I haven’t progressed in four years now.
 Then boom — Bell’s palsy a week later.
 It’s really irritating.”

 Some members have visited the ER or been admitted to the hospital because of new symptoms of Bell’s palsy.
 “I recently went to the doctor for pain on the right side of my face.
 I thought I had an ear infection or a toothache, and I ended up having Bell’s palsy,” one shared.
-Another member wrote, “In the ER with Bell’s palsy symptoms.
-Had an MRI and am waiting for my neurologist to call them back for a consult.”

 Another member explained how Bell’s palsy impacted their day-to-day life: “Have had a bad relapse as well as Bell’s palsy, so it’s been really hard.
-The Bells’ palsy is starting to lift.
+The Bell’s palsy is starting to lift.
 I’ve had it five months now, as well as a relapse of MS, but never had one as bad as this.
 I have double vision, which makes things a bit more difficult than usual.”

 Causes and Risk Factors